 These days’ web design URLs are not as meaningless as they used to be.
 Everyone always makes sure they use SEO-friendly URLs.

-For this example let’s consider the title “Web design London”
+For this example let’s consider the title “Web design services London”

 Let’s say that MintTwist have a website with a content management system and let’s consider the average CMS.